AutomationPanda/tau-intro-selenium-py/README.md

 Adding comments to stub each step may seem trivial, but it's a good first step when writing new test cases.
 We can simply add code at each TODO line as we automate.
-Once the test is completed, we will remove the exception at the end.
+Once we finish writing the test's code, we will remove the exception at the end.
 Also, note that pytest expects all test functions to begin with `test_`.

 To avoid confusion when we run tests, let's remove the old placeholder test.